jlouissaint13/threadAndIPC/README.md

 Project B: Inter-Process Communication (IPC) using Pipes

 This project focused on using pipes for IPC between a parent and a child process in a Linux environment.
 The child process sent data to the parent using a pipe, with proper error handling for communication issues.
 The project reinforced concepts of forking, process IDs, and pipe-based data transfer between processes.

+Instructions
+Both of these projects should run when downloaded.